Mark H. Hayden Mark-et al. Logo

 It will store as many as it can fit into the MB the system tells it, Usually this is a lot of wasted hard drive space and should be lowered to 64.

-To delete the Temp files: in IE6, go to Tools, Internet Options, on the General tab, and then under Temporary Internet files, click Delete Files.
+To delete the Temp files: in IE, go to Tools, Internet Options, on the General tab, and then under Temporary Internet files, click Delete Files.

 Use the "Delete all offline content" check box if you want to delete all Web page content that you have made available offline.